-- 100 INTRODUCTION TO SOCIOLOGY 4 credits Basic terminology, concepts and approaches in sociology, including introduction to analysis of social and methods of presentation groups and application of sociological concepts to the understanding of social systems.
-Required of majors. - 104 SOCIAL PROBLEMS 3 credits Prerequisite: 3850:100 or permission.
-Analysis of selected contemporary problems in society; application of sociological concepts and research as tools for understanding sources of such problems.
+INTRODUCTION TO SOCIOLOGY 100

+Basic terminology, concepts and approaches in sociology, including introduction to analysis of social and methods of presentation groups and application of sociological concepts to the understanding of social systems.
+Required of majors.

+SOCIAL PROBLEMS 310

+Prerequisite: 3850:100 or permission.
+Study of selected contemporary problems in society; application of sociological theory and research to understand the social construction of and response to these problems.

-GENERAL ENGINEERING 4100:
+GENERAL ENGINEERING

 101 TOOLS FOR ENGINEERING 3 credits Corequisite: 3450:221.
 Introduction to engineering.
 Free hand, engineering, and CAD drawing.
 Introduction to computer programming, computer applications including word processing, spreadsheets, data base.
 Introduction to engineering economics.
-Required for Chemical, Civil, and Electrical Engineering maiors.
+Required for Chemical, Civil, and Electrical Engineering majors.